-- ... and not a superfast PC ... - ... and not a compute cloud infrastructure. - Each of these infrastructures have their own trade-offs - A supercomputer is - Build for scalable parallel applications - A shared infrastructure with lightweight management - Principle: Reduce hardware costs by clever software - Build for streaming data through the machine at all levels, not for random access to small bits of data
+- ... and not a superfast PC ... - ... and not a compute cloud infrastructure. - Each of these infrastructures have their own trade-offs - A supercomputer is - Build for scalable parallel applications in the first place - A shared infrastructure with lightweight management - Principle: Reduce hardware costs by clever software - Build for streaming data through the machine at all levels, not for random access to small bits of data